Hansenyao/nait-comp1017-labs/README.md

-# This folder includes all loboratory projects in Web Design course at NAIT DMIT.
+# This folder includes all laboratory projects in Web Design course at NAIT DMIT.